Student FAQs for COVID-19

 If my classes are by Zoom will they be recorded, and can I opt out of being recorded?

-As part of the University’s commitment to maintaining learning access for students during the COVID-19 pandemic, some activities may be recorded and published to the subject site.
-The purpose is to allow enrolled students to revisit learning materials and events online or to catch up on classes they have missed because of illness or family caring commitments.
+As part of the University’s commitment to offering maximum flexibility for our students, and to accommodate those who are unable to attend onsite, including those who are immunocompromised, offshore international students, and students who are COVID-exposed or isolating, some activities may be recorded and published to the subject LMS.
+This will allow enrolled students to revisit learning materials and events online, or to catch up on classes they have missed because of illness or family caring commitments.
 Where an event is being recorded, we will let you know at the beginning of the session.
-To ensure appropriate privacy protections, recordings must not be distributed by students or staff outside of the learning management system.
+To ensure appropriate privacy protections, recordings must not be distributed by students or staff outside of LMS.

 If you do not wish to be recorded, you can either disable the video capability of Zoom or alternately connect with your subject coordinator or teacher, who will be able to advise if accessing the recording only will be appropriate in your case.